Azure/Microsoft-TDSP/Docs/team-data-science-process-lifecycle-detail.md

 ## 4. Deployment

+###Goal
-**Goal**: Deploy models and pipeline to a production or production-like environment for final user acceptance.
+Deploy models and pipeline to a production or production-like environment for final user acceptance.

+###How to do it
-**How to do it**: Once we have a set of models that perform well, they can be operationalized for other applications to consume.
+Once we have a set of models that perform well, they can be operationalized for other applications to consume.
 Depending on the business requirements, predictions are made either in real time or on a batch basis.
 To be operationalized, the models have to be exposed with an open API interface that is easily consumed from various applications such online website, spreadsheets, dashboards, or line of business and backend applications.
 See example of model operationalization with Azure Machine Learning web service in this [article](https://azure.microsoft.com/documentation/articles/machine-learning-publish-a-machine-learning-web-service/).
 It is also a good idea to build in telemetry and monitoring of the production model deployment and the data pipeline to help with system status reporting and troubleshooting.

-**Artifacts**:
+###Artifacts

   * Status dashboard of system health and key metrics
   * Final modeling report with deployment details
   * Final solution architecture document

 ## 5. Customer Acceptance
+###Goal
-**Goal**: To finalize the project deliverables by confirming the pipeline, the model, and their deployment in a production environment.
+To finalize the project deliverables by confirming the pipeline, the model, and their deployment in a production environment.

+###How to do it
-**How to do it**: The customer would validate that the system meet their business need and the answers the questions with acceptable accuracy to deploy the system to production for use by their client application.
+The customer would validate that the system meet their business need and the answers the questions with acceptable accuracy to deploy the system to production for use by their client application.
 All the documentation are finalized and reviewed.
 A handoff of the project to the entity responsible for operations is done.
 Thbis could be an IT or data science team at the customer or an agent of the customer that will be responsible for running the system in production.

+###Artifacts
-**Artifacts**: The main artifact produced in this final stage is the **[Project Final Report](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/Project/Exit%20Report.md)**.
+The main artifact produced in this final stage is the **[Project Final Report](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/Project/Exit%20Report.md)**.
 This is the project technical report containing all details of the project that useful to learn and operate the system.
 A [template](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/Project/Exit%20Report.md) is provided by TDSP that can be used as is or customized for specific client needs.

 ## Summary